-This is a modular undergraduate honours degree programme offering 360 credits over three years.
-Students will take half of their credits in Education, and the other half in Psychology.
-Students will take eight compulsory modules in year one.
-In year two students will undertake four compulsory modules and select two optional education modules.
-In the final year, students will take three compulsory modules, and select five optional modules (two from psychology, three from education).
+This degree offers 360 credits over three years.
+You will take half of your credits in Education, and the other half in Psychology.
+As part of the degree you will take eight compulsory modules in year one.
+In year you will have four compulsory modules and select two optional education modules.
+In the final year, you will take three compulsory modules, and select five optional modules (two from psychology, three from education).

-Staff offer opportunities for one-to-one support on academic matters and students are assigned a personal tutor from each academic department to provide personal, academic, and professional support.
+Staff offer opportunities for one-to-one support on academic matters and you are assigned a personal tutor from each academic department to provide personal, academic, and professional support.

-Assessment: Students will be assessed through a combination of unseen examinations (multiple choice, short- and long-questions) and coursework, including: essays, presentations (poster and oral), written reports, blogs, personalised learning records, case formulations, research proposals, video blogs, and research reports.
-Students are also required to complete an independent research project in the final year linking Education and Psychology.
-These multiple forms of assessment will be used to meet the diverse learning styles and previous educational experiences of students.
+Assessment: You will be assessed through a combination of unseen examinations (multiple choice, short- and long-questions) and coursework, including: essays, presentations (poster and oral), written reports, blogs, personalised learning records, case formulations, research proposals, video blogs, and research reports.
+You will also have the opportunity to complete an independent research project in the final year linking Education and Psychology.

 This course offers some modules taught through the medium of